Citrone/Buhl Autosport

-Citrone/Buhl Autosport is an American racing team, currently competing in the NTT IndyCar Series with Rahal Letterman Lanigan Racing as technical team and Spencer Pigot as a driver.
+Citrone/Buhl Autosport was an American racing team, that competed in the NTT IndyCar Series with Rahal Letterman Lanigan Racing as technical team and Spencer Pigot as a driver.

-The team was created after a friendship of over 20 years by Robert Citrone, who is a co-founder of Discovery Capital Management and minority owners at the Pittsburgh Steelers, and Robbie Buhl, a former CART and IRL IndyCar Series racing driver, 8-time competitor in the Indy 500, who won the IndyLights in the 1992 season and has won two races in IndyCar in the 1996-1997 season in Pennzoil 200 at the New Hampshire International Speedway for Team Menard and in the 2000 season in the Walt Disney World Speedway race for the Dreyer & Reinbold Racing.
+The team was created after a friendship of over 20 years by Robert Citrone, who is a co-founder of Discovery Capital Management and minority owners at the Pittsburgh Steelers, and Robbie Buhl.
 In 2016, Robbie, along with his brother Tom Buhl, started Buhl Sport Detroit, a motorsports marketing company, professional race team, and teen driving program based in Detroit, Michigan.
 Buhl's racing team, Racing4Detroit, ran in the Americas Rallycross Championship in 2018 and 2019, with Alex Keyes as the racing driver.